 The day after the surgeon laced up the fasciotomy incision with rubber bands, the PT instructed Jeremy to move all the joints of the arm through their full range of motion once every 30 minutes.
 No specific exercises were recommended, just the adage “use it or lose it.”
 Jeremy’s formal yoga practice began that day.
 He was told to watch for asymmetries and to engage the limb in frequent, systematic movement until it healed fully.
 Determined to regain full use of the limb, Jeremy engaged in vigorous rehabilitation, and regained full strength and range of motion within six months.

 Once his arm healed, Jeremy began to study philosophy and sought out techniques for self-transformation that would make life more enjoyable.
 He began with the Bible, since that was the text he already knew.
-Then he systematically studied all the self-help books available in the Las Vegas public libraries.
+Then he systematically studied the self-help books available in the Las Vegas public libraries.
 In 2008, his studies of Buddhism led him to the yoga concepts of Yama and Niyama—and he quickly began searching for more.
 For the last ten years, Jeremy has immersed himself in the study of some of the principal texts on yoga and Indian philosophy: Bhagavad Gita, Mahabharata, Patanjali’s Yoga Sutras, Rig Veda, the major Puranas, Ramayana, and Hatha Yoga Pradipika.

 Jeremy had the opportunity to dig deeper into rehab eight years after the snakebite, when a car ran a stop sign in his neighborhood and Jeremy suffered a broken left collarbone, multiple fractures of all but one rib on the left side, and a collapsed lung left lung.
 Asana and pranayama practice contributed to another remarkable recovery, and Jeremy uses deep backbends and twists as part of an ongoing maintenance program for his thoracic health.